-SelfMade Health Network envisions a nation in which multi-generational vulnerable populations residing throughout rural, urban and frontier regions have equitable awareness and access to geographic and culturally-relevant information.
+SelfMade Health Network envisions a nation in which multi-generational vulnerable populations with low socioeconomic status, residing throughout rural, urban and frontier regions have equitable awareness and access to geographic and culturally-relevant information.

 We envision a nation in which underserved communities also possess equitable access to current, evidence-based resources and affordable services provided by a national, regional, local and statewide network of health, human, and community-based systems.
 As valued members of society, they routinely utilize these services leading to greater opportunities for more informed decisions about cancer-free living and tobacco-free environments.

 SelfMade Health Network specifically focuses on reducing and eliminating tobacco-related and cancer health disparities in documented populations containing those with low socioeconomic status.
 Through the establishment of membership-based partnerships at national, state and regional levels, coupled with the promotion of new insights and innovative solutions, SelfMade Health Network strives to link vulnerable populations to essential information, resources and services to assure the provision of equitable preventive care and environmental support where otherwise unavailable.

 Through the establishment of cross-cutting leadership, the mission of SelfMade Health Network is to create a collaborative network in which generations of populations “at risk” of having poor physical, psychological, and/or social health can connect with resources to effectively meet their needs related to cancer prevention and reduced risks associated with tobacco use.